 Hisilicon Hi623 (unknown)

-The Huawei Honor 9 is doing quite well in terms of workmanship, and its metal frame makes the internal structure of the fuselage very strong.
-To achieve better heat dissipation, it uses a large piece of graphite thermal stickers to cover the fuselage, the metal shield of SOC/RAM chip is coated with thermal grease.
-And details such as rubber ring wrapped USB Type-C port and 3.5mm headphone port are doing quite well.
+The Huawei Honor 9 does a pretty good job in terms of workmanship, and its metal frame makes the internal structure of the body very sturdy.
+To achieve better heat dissipation, it uses a large piece of graphite thermal paste to cover the body, and the metal shield of the SOC chip is coated with thermal grease.
+And details like the rubber-wrapped USB Type-C port and the 3.5mm headphone jack are also handled very well.

-1. I could never find any information about screen protection of Honor 9; does it have Corning Gorilla Glass 3,4 or 5?
+I could never find any information about the screen protection of the Honor 9.
+Does it have Corning Gorilla Glass 3, 4, or 5?

-2. This phone also has laser autofocus.
-It’s the device behind the dark coverglass, just below the camera flash.
-It’s a chip from Stmicroelectronics.
+This phone also has laser autofocus.
+The device behind the dark cover glass, just below the camera flash, is a chip from STMicroelectronics.